George Hull Centre for Children and Families

 Finances

-George Hull Centre has $4.6m in reserve funds (cash and investments).
-GHC’s reserves can cover 39% or under five months of annual program spending, indicating a need for funding.
+In F2024, GHC had $3.3m in funding reserves (cash and investments).
+These reserves can cover three months of annual program costs, indicating a need for funding.

-This charity report is an update which has been sent to George Hull Centre for review.
+This charity report is an update that has been sent to George Hull Centre for review.
 Changes and edits may be forthcoming.

 Financial Review